Generative Models as a Data Source for Multiview Representation Learning: Experiments

 \subsubsection{Effect of the latent and image transformations}

 First, we experiment with the effect of using pixel transformations on images sampled by the IGMs, without latent transformations, i.e. $T_{\mathbf{z}}= -$.
 Next, we enable both latent and pixel transformations together, where the latent transformation is either Gaussian or steer, i.e. $\mathbf{z} + \mathbf{w}_{\texttt{Gauss}}$ or $\mathbf{z} + \mathbf{w}_{\texttt{steer}}$, respectively.
-There is a third latent transformation, independent view, i.e. $T_{\mathbf{z}}=p_{\mathbf{z}}$, only applicable to the class-conditional IGM because of conditioning on the class semantics.
-We report in Table~\ref{tab:results_unconditional} and ~\ref{tab:results_conditional} the transfer results on unconditional and class-conditional IGMs, respectively, for the described transformations.
-From both tables, we observe similar trends across both unconditional and class-conditional IGMs.
-The view generation works well along with the contrastive methods: while pixel transformations $T_{\mathbf{x}}$ lead to strong representations, these are significantly improved by adding latent transformations $T_{\mathbf{z}}$, in the unconditional case.
-In the class-conditional case, on the other hand, there is only marginal improvement using $T_{\mathbf{z}}$, indicating that the class-label supervision may be sufficient to already lead to strong semantic representations.

-When comparing different types of latent transformations, we find that Gaussian transformations work best in the unconditional case, and close to steer for the VOC results in the class-conditional case.
+We report in Table~\ref{tab:results_unconditional} and Table~\ref{tab:results_sgan} the transfer results on unconditional IGMs, for the described transformations.
+From this table we observe similar trends across the unconditional IGMs: while pixel transformations $T_{\mathbf{x}}$ lead to strong representations, these are significantly improved by adding latent transformations $T_{\mathbf{z}}$.
+Comparing different types of latent transformations, we find that Gaussian transformations work best.
 This is a somewhat surprising result.
-Despite designing views through steering methods, transforming randomly in all latent directions provides close or better performance.
+Despite designing views through steering methods, transforming randomly in all latent directions provides similar or better performance.

+Another important observation is that training on StyleGAN2 fit to \textsc{LSUN Car} outperforms training directly on \textsc{LSUN Car} (Table~\ref{tab:results_sgan}).
+This result demonstrates that generative data can, in some cases, be more useful for representation learning than training directly on real photographs.
+The success here may be due to the fact that the StyleGAN2 samples are nearly identical to real photos in their realism and diversity (FID = $2.32$).
+Therefore we might expect StyleGAN2 samples, trained only with $T_{\mathbf{x}}$, to more or less match the performance of training on real data with $T_{\mathbf{x}}$, and indeed this is what we find (Table~\ref{tab:results_sgan}; compare first two rows).
+It is then unsurprising that adding $T_\mathbf{z}$, which can only be done for generative data, can boost performance further.